Kütahya Province: History

+Early Bronze

 Kütahya’s history extends as far back to the years 3000 BC, although the specific date of its establishment is unknown.
 According to old sources, Kütahya’s name during the ancient eras was recorded as Kotiaeon, Cotiaeum and Koti.

+Late Bronze

+During the Late Bronze, this region eventually became dominated by the Hittite Empire (c.
+1320 BC).

+Iron Age

 The Phrygians are the oldest group of people to have settled in the province’s lands.
 The Phrygians, who came to Anatolia in 1200s BC, entered the Kingdom of Hittite’s lands and organized themselves into a government.

 In 676 BC, by defeating the Phrygian King Midas III, the Cimmerians took control of Kütahya and its surroundings.

 During the time when Alyattes was the king of Lydia, the Lydians took over the Cimmerian’s rule.
 In 546 BC, the Persians defeated the Lydian army and invaded Anatolia.
 After defeating the Persians near Biga Stream in 334 BC, Alexander of Macedonia established domination over the region.
 Kütahya and its regions passed on to Alexander’s general Antigonos after his death in 323 BC.
 In 133 BC, it joined under the Roman Empire’s governance.
 It was then made an episcopal center.

 In 1078, the founder of the Seljuk Sultanate of Rum Suleyman ibn Qutalmish captured Kütahya.
 It was attacked by the Crusaders in 1097.
 Kilij Arslan II re-captured Kütahya along with other lost lands.
 The city was lost again to the Byzantines due to fights over the throne after Kilij Arslan II’s death.
 During Aladdin Kayqubad I’s rule, it became part of the Seljuk’s territories.
 In 1277, Giyaseddin Kaykhusrev II of the Germiyanids gave his daughter Devlet Hatun’s hand in marriage to the Ottoman Sultan Murad I’s son Yildirim Bayezid.
 As part of her dowry, Kütahya and its surroundings were also given to the Ottomans.
 However, in 1402 Bayezid was defeated by Timur at the Battle of Ankara and lost Kütahya to Timur.
 Timur gave the province to back to Yakup Bey II of the Germiyanids.
 Kütahya later joined the Ottoman Empire and became a sanjak (district) capital in 1429.